ukparliament/weeknotes.data-search/2018/32/index.md

 ### One world, one web, one team

 Daniel and Joe from the [House of Commons Scrutiny Unit](https://www.parliament.uk/mps-lords-and-offices/offices/commons/scrutinyunit/), have started using the data from the ways of working dashboard to do some analysis.
-Our Liz is planning to share some of the structuring work she did on data, so they don't have to re-create it all.
+Our Liz is planning to share some of the structuring work she did on the data, so they don't have to re-create it all.
 Hopefully they'll be able to do what they need to do a little more quickly.

 [Alison](https://twitter.com/oliala) met with both [Jamie](https://twitter.com/oddtype) and Michael to begin plotting out URLs for our forthcoming visit Parliament pages.